MicrosoftDocs/azure-media-services/media-services/previous/media-services-dotnet-encode-with-media-encoder-standard.md

 If your output asset is storage encrypted, you must configure asset delivery policy.
 For more information, see [Configuring asset delivery policy](media-services-dotnet-configure-asset-delivery-policy.md).

 > [!NOTE]
 > MES produces an output file with a name that contains the first 32 characters of the input file name.
 The name is based on what is specified in the preset file.
-For example, "FileName": "{Basename}_{Index}{Extension}". {Basename} is replaced by the first 32 characters of the input file name.
+For example, "FileName": "{Basename}_{Index}{Extension}". {Basename} is replaced by the first 32 characters of the input file name. {Basename} is limited to 64 chars if CopyCodec (CopyAudio or CopyVideo) is used in the preset to avoid duplicated output file names.
 >
 >